 Tanmay Mandal, based in Prague, Czech Republic works as an illustrator and concept artist.
 He has been recognized by the social media audience for ‘Hanuman and Bharat’ and ‘Durga’ both inspired by Hindu Gods and Goddesses.
 Mandal’s career as an artist started in 2010 with his basic drawing skills from where his hunger for creativity exhilarated.
 His characters follow the description of the goal and channel realism flawlessly.

-Tell us about yourself, your childhood memories, education and your professional experience?
+Tell us about yourself, your childhood memories, your education, and your professional experience.

 I grew up in a small town in Chhattisgarh called Narayanpur where I finished my schooling.
-Post schooling I tried to get admission into NID but it didn’t materialize.
-I took admission to a college in Noida for an animation degree course.
+Post-schooling I tried to get admission into NID but it didn’t materialize.
+I took admitted to a college in Noida for an animation degree course.
 However, I felt suffocated and thus, quit college after a year.
 Later, in 2010, I got a small job in a gaming studio in Delhi based on my basic drawing skills.
 Thus began a journey of everyday learning.